csuffyy/Cedar/README.md

 An opinionated suite of components to help build CQRS/Event Sourced/Domain Driven Design applications.

-Currently a work-in-progress.
-See wiki for more information.
+Currently a work-in-progress not ready for production.
+Feel free to look under the covers though.

 [CI Feed](https://www.myget.org/F/dh/)